 - mental retardation

 Clearly, the importance of this nutrient is vast within the human body.
 It is also a synergist to magnesium and zinc.
 Vitamin C and Potassium are needed for B6 assimilation.
 The pyridoxal-5-phosphate form is the naturally occurring form of B6 and is more biologically available than the synthetic form, pyridoxine HCl.
-Stay tuned, in my next post on B6 I will discuss food sources and how to supplement if necessary.
+For food sources of BB and how to supplement (if necessary) read this post here.

 [Sources: Biotics Research, Tuesday Minute; Clinical Reference Guide for Biotics Research; Nourishing Traditions.
 Sally Fallon; Primal Body- Primal Mind.
 Nora Gedguadas; Why Do I Still Have Thyroid Symptoms When My Lab Tests Are Normal, Dr. Kharazzian; Magnesium Miracle.
 Carolyn Dean; The Mood Cure, Julia Ross; Signs and Symptoms: Analysis from a Functional Perspective.
 Dicken Weatherby]